Oldboy (2003 film): Plot

-Sometime later, Dae-su locates the hypnotist and requests she erase his knowledge of Mi-do being his daughter.
-Touched by a specific line in his letter, (Note: Even though I'm no better than a beast, don't I have the right to live?) she guides Dae-su to envision the part of himself that knows the truth dying.
-A concerned Mi-do finds Dae-su lying alone in the snow.
-Mi-do confesses her love for him, and the two embrace; Dae-su smiles, but it becomes a tortured grimace.
+Dae-su locates the hypnotist and asks her to erase his knowledge of Mi-do being his daughter.
+Touched by a specific line in his letter—"Even though I'm no better than a beast, don't I have the right to live too?"—she guides him to envision the part of himself that knows the truth dying.
+Mi-do finds Dae-su lying alone in the snow and professes her love for him.
+The two embrace while Dae-su smiles, which soon turns into a tortured grimace.